FAQ

 How does a PEO make money?

-PEOs make money by charging a fee for their role in co-employment.
+PEOs make money by charging a fee for their services.
 This cost usually depends on the total number of employees you have and the breadth of services you purchase.
 For example, PEOs that only handle basic HR administration, like payroll and benefits, may be less expensive than those that offer a full set of services.

 What is the difference between a PEO and a staffing company?

 Staffing companies lease employees to other businesses and remain the sole employer for those workers.
-PEOs, on the other hand, don’t supply a workforce, but assume certain responsibilities that make them co-employers with their partner organizations.
+PEOs, on the other hand, don’t supply a workforce, but assume certain HR responsibilities that make them co-employers with their clients.

-Does partnering with a PEO affect my company culture?
+Does working with a PEO affect company culture?

 A co-employment relationship will not necessarily affect your organization’s culture unless that is one of your desired goals.
 In which case, some PEOs can recommend strategies to shape your culture and brand in a way that represents how you want your business to be perceived by your employees today and in the future.